-Bile is the greenish-yellow fluid (consisting of waste products, cholesterol, and bile salts) that is secreted by the liver cells to perform two primary functions:
+Bile is the greenish-yellow fluid (consisting of waste products, cholesterol, and bile salts) that is secreted by the liver cells to perform 2 primary functions:

-Bile salt is the actual component which helps break down and absorb fats.
+Bile salt is the actual component that helps break down and absorb fats.
 Bile, which is excreted from the body in the form of feces, is what gives feces its dark brown color.